Three editions for combating network problems of all sizes - Free, Standard and Pro.

-All versions of PingPlotter run under Windows.
+All editions of PingPlotter run under Windows.
 The most recent versions are supported under Windows XP, Vista, 2003, 2008, 2012, Windows 7 and 8.
 If you’re curious about a Mac version - click here.

 Visualize the network path between your device and a final destination to quickly show whether problems are related to local networks, internet service providers, or something in between.